 All mobile broadband routers run on firmware (this is a form of semi-permanent software – or so our engineers tell me!), and this firmware needs to be updated every so often to keep your broadband running at optimum level.

 Here’s how to check if you need to update your router’s firmware:

 Log on to your router’s online dashboard, which allows you to manage your account.
-You can access the dashboard at http://3.home/, or search 192.168.8.1 ( B525 router) but you need to be connected to your mobile broadband for this.
+You can access the dashboard by typing 192.168.8.1 ( B525 router) or 22.214.171.124 as the URL in your browser but you need to be connected to your mobile broadband for this.
 The dashboard is free to access and won’t use up any of your data allowance.